Institute for European Union Law

 Session: July 7 – July 20, 2013

-Repeatedly ranked among the top universities in the world, Cambridge University is composed of individual colleges, each with their own unique architecture and personality.
-The Tulane Institute for European Union Law is housed at Trinity College, the largest college in Cambridge and one of the most prestigious and wealthy colleges in the entire United Kingdom.
+Perennially ranked among the top universities in the world, Cambridge University is composed of individual colleges, each with their own unique architecture and personality.
+The Tulane Institute for European Union Law is housed at Trinity College, the largest college in Cambridge and one of the most prestigious colleges in the entire United Kingdom.

 The Institute aims to be the leading program on EU law available to U.S. law students, offering the unmatched expertise of British and U.S. law faculty who both educate and interact with students.